tonytvo/blog-generator/content/blog/growing-object-orented-guided-by-tests-summary/index.md

   - the automated deployment helps us frequently release to real users, which gives us feedback
   - the great benefit is that we will be able to make changes in response to whatever we learn from feedback.
 - Expose uncertainty early by testing our assumptions as early as possible.
+- the essential structure of a test:
+  - creating any required mock objects
+  - create any natural objects
+  - specify how you expect the mock objects to be called by the target object
+  - call the triggering method on the target object
+  - assert that any resulting values are valid and that all the expected calls have been made.

 # Maintaining the test-drive cycle
 - start each feature with an acceptance test